 According to a report in the Lebanese newspaper Al Akhbar, U.S. envoy Amos Hochstein has been in Beirut in recent days, to lobby for amendments to UN Security Council Resolution 1701, the resolution that brought the 2006 Israel-Hezbollah war to an end.
-According to Al Akhbar, the amendments proposed by Hochstein amount to Lebanon’s surrender to Israeli demands as a condition for a ceasefire and as such were rejected by acting Prime Minister Najib Mikati and parliamentary speaker Nabih Berri.
+According to Al Akhbar, the amendments proposed by Hochstein amount to Lebanon’s surrender to Israeli demands as a condition for a ceasefire, and as such were rejected by acting Prime Minister Najib Mikati and Speaker of Parliament Nabih Berri.

-According to Al-Akhbar, Hochstein tried to present the offer as if it were something that would tempt Lebanon, and that an initial approval from the government and Speaker Berri would open the door to efforts to convince Israel to stop the war immediately.
+According to Al Akhbar, Hochstein tried to present the offer as if it would tempt Lebanon, and that an initial approval from the government and Speaker Berri would open the door to efforts to convince Israel to stop the war immediately.

 Berri, however, was reported to have been very clear with Hochstein, indicating that Resolution 1701 is clear and does not need any amendment, and that there is a Lebanese consensus to implement it, and that any attempt to amend it will destroy the opportunity to implement it, and that the United States must look for ways to stop Israeli violations of the resolution and not talk about unilateral measures on the Lebanese side.
 The Prime Minister was quoted as telling the American envoy that what he was offering would not be accepted by anyone in Lebanon.